jeanNyil/fuse-7-springboot-demos/README.md

 ## Red Hat Fuse 7 Springboot Examples

-This directory contains a suite of useful modules to demonstrate various features of _Red Hat Fuse 7 Springboot_.
+This project contains a suite of useful modules to demonstrate various features of _Red Hat Fuse 7.9 Springboot_.
 Their purpose is to provide small, specific and working examples that can be used for reference in your own projects.
 * [camel-amq-kubernetes-config](camel-amq-kubernetes-config)
 * [sample-json-validation-api](sample-json-validation-api)